 If you’ve read this far, you’re serious about building a successful blog.

-Whether it’s to secure financial freedom or be your boss, you have the opportunity to build your ideal future with blogging.
+Whether to secure financial freedom or be your boss, you can build your ideal future with blogging.

 Blogging is easy to start but challenging to monetize.